5

 – fixer1234

-Dec 23, 2015 at 18:33
+Commented Dec 23, 2015 at 18:33

 • @DavidPostill Whyever not?
 This isn't a forum, we're building things to last.
-Dec 23, 2015 at 19:06
+Commented Dec 23, 2015 at 19:06

 • @fixer1234 If you don't like “get most out of it”, please suggest alternative wording.
 I don't mind the wording.
 I do mind keeping the answers around, because they're on-topic, vetted and useful.
-Dec 23, 2015 at 19:07
+Commented Dec 23, 2015 at 19:07

 • I agree with keeping the answers around.
 Closing the question doesn't affect that.
 I did think about how the question wording might be improved, but couldn't come up with something that would make a good on-topic question.
 Even if it is more focused on a very specific use, it would attract opinion-based answers or a list.
 Your answer was good to the extent of what it covered.
 But each person could write a different answer in similar depth based on their own experience and priorities.
 I think that's what makes it too broad.
 It's a useful question, but this isn't the right venue for it.